Category

-The museum has a collection policy as its backbone, so the Brillo Box fits that policy and was within budget.
+The museum has a collection policy as its backbone, so the Brillo Box fits with that and was within budget, which is a major premise.
 There are probably good scenarios that can be drawn from owning this work, scenarios that can only be drawn because it is owned.

-Collecting, storing, researching, and educating (exhibiting) works are naturally interrelated, so works collected under a certain concept must be considered in terms of how they will be shown to people within that concept and how they will be connected to education.
-Acquiring a star player does not solve everything; the manager (director) must naturally consider how that star player will function as part of the team and how to develop the team.
+Collecting, storing, researching, and educating (exhibiting) works are naturally interrelated, so works collected under a certain concept must be considered in terms of how they will be shown to people within that concept and how they will be linked to education.
+It's not that acquiring a star player solves everything; rather, the manager (director) must naturally consider how that star player will function as part of the team and how to develop the team.

 Public art museums exist throughout every prefecture and town in Japan, and the Tottori Prefectural Museum of Art is the latest addition among Japan's prefectural museums.
 It represents the newest form of presentation possible in Japan today.
 How cool would it be if this passion, through the long journey of collection exhibitions and more, spreads from Tottori to Japan and then to the world?
 Man, that's hot.